 However, the moment fled when, as he was about to jump to another roof, the silver flash of an arrow ripped through the air and merely missed Eliam’s head.

-Eliam rolled across a roof, adding more dirt and dust to his unkempt clothes.
-He staggered to his feet and saw a guard loading another arrow to his crossbow.
+Eliam had ducked and rolled to his stomach, adding more dirt and dust to his unkempt clothes.
+He staggered to his feet and witnessed a guard loading another arrow to his crossbow.
 The guard stood on another roof with his leg pressed onto the edge.
 He had a snarky grin on his face as he loaded the arrow, he nor any of the guards hesitated in their desire to kill a teen on the spot.

 “Ugh,” Eliam muttered as he threw off the tapestry and pulled himself out.
-He didn’t have time to brush the trash off him as he clambered into another run.
-His legs ached, burning as if they were on fire, but he kept running as he heard more and more guards approaching and yelling at him.
-His heart thrashed against his chest, seconds away from either popping out of him or collapsing from exhaustion.
+He didn’t have time to brush off the trash as he clambered into another run.
+His legs ached, burning as if they were on fire, but he kept running as he heard more and more guards approaching.
+His heart thrashed against his chest, seconds away from either popping out or collapsing from exhaustion.
 His mind screamed for him to stop as it was getting too much.

-’I can’t go on like this.’
-Eliam used his remaining stamina to reach a well at the back of a house.
+‘I can’t go on like this.’
+Eliam used his remaining stamina to reach a well behind a house.
 The well showed signs of age with cracked, weathered stones and a torn rope that drooped lazily over a chipped bucket.
 The teen sucked in more of the cool air as he dragged his tired, burnt feet towards the well.

 Eliam’s feet stung each time he added weight to them, but he carried on regardless.
 The teen peered over the hole, a pure black void filled his vision.
 Eliam held out his hand where the bag dangled over it.
 The jewels clacked once more, ringing amongst the chilly breeze that passed by.

-’If I’m not going to get away with the jewels, no one will.’
-Eliam’s fingers started to loosen, but before he could let it go, the silver blade of a machete pressed into his throat.
+‘If I can’t get away with the jewels, no one will.’
+Eliam’s fingers started to loosen, but before he could release it, the silver blade of a machete pressed into his throat.